ratnadeepn/BookRental/README.md

-# BookRental
-A web application for student book rentals.Students can rent a book for one month without any charge.
-If they desire to keep the book beyond the initial month, a fee is charged determined by the book's page count divided by 100.

 # Book Rental System

 This project is a Django-based book rental system that integrates with the Open Library API to fetch book data.
 The project consists of two main apps: `adminapp` and `rental`.
+Students can rent a book for one month without any charge.
+If they desire to keep the book beyond the initial month, a fee is charged determined by the book's page count divided by 100.

 ## Software Requirements